 Oracle applications user experience (UX) assistance.
-UX and development outreach of all sorts to the apps community, helping to design and deliver usable apps.
+UX and development outreach of all sorts to the apps dev community, helping to design and deliver usable apps in the cloud.

 Ultan Ó Broin.
 Director, Global Applications User Experience, Oracle Corporation.
 On Twitter: @ultan

 See my other Oracle blog about product globalization too: Not Lost in Translation